drshahizan/HPDP/assignment/submission/ass1/ganthegang/case_study1a/readme.md

 </div>
 <br>

-8. For visualizing the number of pass/fail students, a chart with chart type of **"Doughnut chart"** is created.
+8. For visualizing the number of pass/fail students, a chart with a chart type of **"Doughnut chart"** is created.
 The data range is set to **"Dataset1!R2:R111520"**
 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/ganthegang/case_study1a/37.png" width=200>
 </p>